bcmichael/RNMR-Docs/docs/command/full_command.md

 in creating it, RNMR will pop up a window where text can be entered to write to the file.
 Otherwise an error will be thrown.

-## CRTLST
-Create list

-Category: List Handling

-Format: `CRTLST` nam maxval

-Defaults: temp 32

-Description:
-`CRTLST` creates a new list named nam that can hold a maximum of maxval entries.
-RNMR will prompt for nam and maxval if they are not provided.
-If a list with the same name already exists `CRTLST` will error.
 When called from a macro `CRTFIL` will not prompt for a file name.
 The lines to be written should be provided on the lines following `CRTFIL` in the macro and should start with ;;.
 The first line will be interpreted as a file name if none is provided as an argument. `CRTFIL` will stop writing lines when it either reaches a line that matches <end\> or